vinbhaskara/adams/README.md

 ![Summary of update rules](updates.png)

 AdamUCB and AdamCB are biased estimates of the full-gradient.
-We recommend using AdamS which is an unbiased estimate of the full-gradient, and outperforms other variants based on our experiments with CIFAR-10.
+We recommend using AdamS which is an unbiased estimate, and outperforms other variants based on our experiments with CIFAR-10.
 Please refer to the paper for more details.

 ### Code